 With the guys I shoot, regardless in the difference in how they look compared to me, I view them as extensions of myself.
 My men's fashion photography boils down to a self study of myself via another body as a vector.
 When I work with these guys, I see myself and thus know how I want to be captured.
 A lot of times, I even choreograph them or bend and move them to get the shot that I imagine.

 Tell us about your journey into photography.
 When did you first know that this is what you wanted to do?

 Well, photography has always been around me.
 My parents photographed everything when I was growing up.
 I took my first photo class back in high school and spent most of it using my sisters and subjects for projects (I've actually been photographing them since 2010 and one day want to show the hundreds of images I have taken of them).
 But getting into fashion photography didn't happen until the end of college and it mainly was me testing what worked and didn't work.
 As well as color theory through editing and shooting, angles that best highlight a person's features or the clothes, and body positioning to read natural to the camera and to not obstruct the garments.
 I spent a lot of time looking at fashion photographers' images and understanding what made it appeal to me.
 Like I literally have a journal at home full of detailed dissections of images I love, broken down to the most minuscule of details.

 Once I learned how to communicate my ideas well through the lens, fashion photography has now become a fun hobby and another medium I use to express myself.

-Do you feel that LGBT community is widely represented in your country?
+Do you feel that LGBTQ community is widely represented in your country?
 Please elaborate

 What do the following words or statements mean to you?
 Self-expression.
 Freedom.
 The power of art.